dedmonkes/Decentralised-Social/README.md

 To run the demo webapp you must run the test suite in detach mode to start a local validator with some populated data.

 Import your keypair from ~/.config/solana/id.json into your wallet of choice we find solflare to work nicely with the dev enviroment.

+Our metadata for proposals uses shadow drive so you will need a small amout of Mainnet SOL and shadow upload the data. a couple of dollars worth should be suffcient

 Two .env files are needed one in the 'app' directory and other at root